 Summaries follow a standardized format intended to give you a clear picture of every plan’s rates, fees, and terms.
 Here’s a breakdown of the terms you'll see listed.

 - Price structure: How you pay.
-The Price Structure section lists your plan type: variable or fixed rate.
+The price structure section lists your plan type: variable or fixed rate.
 It also includes any other charges that would be part of your regular bill, like distribution fees and base charges.

 - Statement regarding savings: How your price compares.
 This is usually a generic statement that you may or may not be getting a better price than you would from the utility company, also known as the Electric Distribution Company, or EDC.
-Your local EDC sets a “price to compare” and any competitors’ plan may be lower or higher by several cents a kWh.
+Your local EDC sets a “price to compare” and any competitors’ plan may be lower or higher by several cents per kWh.

-- Deposit requirements: Any starting sum and how much
+- Deposit requirements: Any starting sum and how much.

-- Incentives: Any discounts, bonuses, and cashback offers
+- Incentives: Any discounts, bonuses, and cashback offers.

-- Contract start date: When they’ll start running your meter
+- Contract start date: When they’ll start running your meter.

-- Contract term / length: How long service runs, in months or bill cycles
+- Contract term / length: How long service runs, in months or bill cycles.

 - Cancellation / early termination fees: The return policy.
 State law requires a three-day rescission period at the start of every plan, and most providers offer a trial period for the first couple months.
 If the plan levies any fees for leaving your contract after that, they’ll list the charge and any steps you might take to avoid it.